45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 8 to 10

 Jerusalem sage is an evergreen plant with semi-woody stems.
-Growing between 2 and 4 feet tall and 3 to 5 feet wide, this plant has a very shrub-like stature.
+Growing between two and four feet tall and three to five feet wide, this plant has a very shrub-like stature.
 The leaves are fuzzy and pale green.
 From late spring through early summer, Jerusalem sage produces clusters of downward-curving, showy, bright yellow flowers.

-Jerusalem sage can be grown in cooler climates, but the entire plant may die back to the ground each year.
-As long as the roots survive, vegetative growth will reappear in the spring.
-In warmer climate zones, stems and leaves will remain evergreen throughout the year.
+In cooler climates, Jerusalem sage can still grow, but the entire plant may die back to the ground each year.
+As long as the roots survive, vegetative growth reappears in spring.
+In warmer climate zones, stems and leaves remain evergreen throughout the year.

 Lavender